AshleyAlpha/post/READMe.md

 ## Technologies Used

 * Terminal
+* Github
+* Terminal
-* Database. it will be needed to install these inother to create the DB
+* Database. it will be needed to install these inother to create the DB:
      * flask-SQLAlchemy
      * psycopg2

-* Github
-* Terminal
-##Acknowledgement
+## Acknowledgement

 * Moringa school
 * Wecode Moringa